 What Does This Mean?

 The Diathesis-Stress Model can be used to assess anyone’s risk.
-But if you take away one thing from this video, it’s that stress is dangerous.
+But if you take away one lesson about this model, it’s that stress is dangerous.
 Stress can be hard to avoid, like during a global pandemic or during a tragedy that is out of your control.
 But if you notice that more stress is coming into your life, it’s especially important to assess what protective factors are present.
 Do you have positive relationships that can help you through a stressful time?
-Is your diet and daily routine contributing to stress, or protecting you from it?
-The more protective factors in your life, the more confident you can be in your health and minimized risks.
+Are your diet and daily routine contributing to stress, or protecting you from it?
+The more protective factors in your life, the more confident you can be in your health and minimize risks.